-20. Consolidating Schedules
+22. Consolidating Schedules

 Each of Charter Operating, TWC, LLC, TWCE, CCO Holdings and certain subsidiaries jointly, severally, fully and unconditionally guarantee the outstanding debt securities of the others (other than the CCO Holdings notes) on an unsecured senior basis and the condensed consolidating financial information has been prepared and presented pursuant to SEC Regulation S-X Rule 3-10, Financial Statements of Guarantors and Issuers of Guaranteed Securities Registered or Being Registered.
 Certain Charter Operating subsidiaries that are regulated telephone entities only become guarantor subsidiaries upon approval by regulators.
-This information is not intended to present the financial position, results of operating and cash flows of the individual companies or groups of companies in accordance with generally accepted accounting principles.
+This information is not intended to present the financial position, results of operations and cash flows of the individual companies or groups of companies in accordance with generally accepted accounting principles.

 The "Charter Operating and Restricted Subsidiaries" column is presented to comply with the terms of the Credit Agreement.

-Condensed consolidating financial statements as of December 31, 2018 and 2017 and for the years ended December 31, 2018, 2017 and 2016 follow.
+Condensed consolidating financial statements as of December 31, 2019 and 2018 and for the years ended December 31, 2019, 2018 and 2017 follow.